bebebeee/Particle-Life-Physics-Simulator/README.md

 to save it using one of the buttons).

 This program might simulate very very slowly.
 To make it a reasonable speed, you can decrease the amount of particles.

+The white block is the eraser
+the red block can generate new particles